ZdrzalikPrzemyslaw/ZdrzalikPrzemyslaw/README.md

 </br>

-## I'm a graduate in Information Technology with a Master's degree, currently looking for work.
+## I'm a graduate in Information Technology with a Master's degree, working as a Backend Software Engineer

 </br>